M-Pauley/zion-metal/01-Master_Node.md

 #### Part 1: Complete

 At this point, you should be able to run `microk8s status` and see a working Kubernetes service.

+>microk8s is running
+>high-availability: no
+>  datastore master nodes: 127.0.0.1:19001
+>  datastore standby nodes: none
+>addons:
+>  enabled:
+>    dns                  # (core) CoreDNS
+>    ha-cluster           # (core) Configure high availability on the current node
+>    helm                 # (core) Helm - the package manager for Kubernetes
+>    helm3                # (core) Helm 3 - the package manager for Kubernetes

 There isn't much here, but that will change in time.
 It would also be a good time to add any aliases to either .bashrc or .bash_aliases.
-I have `alias kubectl='microk8s kubectl'` to eliminate using `microk8s kubectl` and `alias getall-k8s='kubectl get all --all-namespaces'` which should show you:
+I have `alias kubectl='microk8s kubectl'` to eliminate using `microk8s kubectl` and `alias k8s-getall='kubectl get all --all-namespaces'` which should show you:

 >NAMESPACE     NAME                                         READY   STATUS    RESTARTS   AGE
 >kube-system   pod/calico-kube-controllers-77bd7c5b-x68rc   1/1     Running   0          71m